Foreign Exchange

 Even if you don’t pay an upfront charge, providers still make money - usually by building hidden costs into the exchange rate itself.
 This means you get fewer pounds, dollars, euros or rupees on the other side, even if the transaction looked “free.”

-For example: on an AED 5,000 transfer, the difference between the best and worst provider this month is worth up to AED 100+ (or 2%) depending on the currency.
+For example: on an 5,000 transfer, the difference between the best and worst provider this month is worth up to 100+ (or 2%) depending on the currency.
 That’s the real cost of ignoring the small print.

 The golden rule?
 Don’t just look at fees.
 Always check the amount your recipient actually receives.
 That’s the only number that matters and that’s how we do it in our research.